dfinke/ImportExcel/README.md

 # What's new

+#### 3/31/2018
+- Added `-PivotFilter` parameter, allows you to drill down into a subset of the overall dataset.

 #### 3/14/2018
 - Thank you to [James O'Neill](https://twitter.com/jamesoneill), fixed bugs with ChangeDatabase parameter which would prevent it working